wbstack/docs/tech/k8s/index.md

 If you get a warning about having 2 plugins with the same name it's likely that you have installed a plugin before with a slightly different URL.

 For example using `https://github.com/databus23/helm-diff` and `https://github.com/databus23/helm-diff.git` will cause this issue.

+The solution to this is to remove one of the conflicting ones directly from your filesystem using `rm`.
 :::

 ## Connecting kubectl